Hieromon/AutoConnect/mkdocs/acelements.md

 ## AutoConnectInput

-AutoConnectInput genarates an HTML `input type="text"` tag and a `label` tag.
+AutoConnectInput generates an HTML `<input type="text">` tag and a `<label>` tag.
 It can also have a placeholder.
 The value of the input box is passed to the destination in the query string and can be retrieved programmatically.
 You can also update from the sketches.

 <i class="fa fa-eye"></i> **Sample**<br>
 <small>`AutoConnectInput input("input", "", "Server", "MQTT broker server");`</small>